DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 Now, looking back at the results of the transformer-based models in @c5:results, it is clear that they do not perform as well as the convolution-based models.
 This is particularly evident in the mIoU values, where the transformer models have a significantly lower mIoU than the convolution-based models.
 However, their training did appear to run smoothly with just the CE loss, but saw a significantly more unstable training process when combined with the topology-based losses.
 This is very likely due to the fact that transformers process the input data through their self-attention mechanisms, which can dilute, or even completely ignore, the spatial relationships between pixels in the input image.
 Therefore, introducing a loss focused on the topology, i.e. spatial relations in the image, can lead to the model not being able to learn the desired features effectively.
 This incompatibility may result in the topology losses doing seemingly random changes to the transformers' weights, ultimately leading the models to perform worse than if they had been trained without.
 This does provide insight into answering #RQ(1), in that it shows that the convolution-based models play more nicely with the topology-based loss functions, and given a task where the topology is important, such as path planning, convolution-based models are likely to perform better than transformer-based models.

-// - Longer training results: #checked
+// - Longer training results:
 //   - 1000 epochs: Overall mIoU = 0.4545, Per-class mIoU = [0.9767, 0.3483, 0.3379, 0.3409, 0.2688]
 //   - 5000 epochs: Overall mIoU = 0.4501, Per-class mIoU = [0.9758, 0.3485, 0.337, 0.3313, 0.258]
-// - Training dynamics: examine the results of models trained with cmap first (DeepLab cmap→ce). #checked
+// - Training dynamics: examine the results of models trained with cmap first (DeepLab cmap→ce).
-// - Transformer sensitivity: explore why ViT and Swin architectures perform poorly with continuity-based losses. #checked
+// - Transformer sensitivity: explore why ViT and Swin architectures perform poorly with continuity-based losses.
-// - Loss vs. accuracy divergence: explain why a rising loss function can still coexist with decent accuracy. #checked
+// - Loss vs. accuracy divergence: explain why a rising loss function can still coexist with decent accuracy.
-// - #RQ(1): The comparison between transformer models (ViT, Swin) and convolutional models (U-Net, DeepLab) in terms of their compatibility with continuity loss functions provides direct insight into architectural trade-offs in accuracy and optimization. #checked
+// - #RQ(1): The comparison between transformer models (ViT, Swin) and convolutional models (U-Net, DeepLab) in terms of their compatibility with continuity loss functions provides direct insight into architectural trade-offs in accuracy and optimization.
-// - #RQ(2): Provides further insight into why certain loss functions (e.g., continuity loss with transformer architectures) may not yield expected gains, supporting the case for loss function refinement. #checked
+// - #RQ(2): Provides further insight into why certain loss functions (e.g., continuity loss with transformer architectures) may not yield expected gains, supporting the case for loss function refinement.

-== Broader Implementation Considerations #checked <c6:implementation>
+== Broader Implementation Considerations   <c6:implementation>

-One of the main considerations made thus far with regard to the implementation of the proposed system, is the trade-off between cloud and onboard inference.
+One of the main considerations made thus far with regard to the implementation of the proposed system, is the trade-off between cloud and on-board inference.
 This will also give some insight into #RQ(1), where the efficiency of the models is noted.
 There are two main differences between cloud and on-board inference, both with their up- and downsides.
 The main difference is cloud inference having access to much more powerful hardware, which allows for larger models to be used.
 This is particularly relevant for the transformer-based models, which tend to require more memory and computational power than convolutional models, especially when used as backbones to larger models.
 Cloud computing does come with its own set of challenges, however, such as the need for vehicles making requests to have a constant connection to the cloud, which may not always be available in all environments.

 However, if the inference is handled on-board, then the vehicle still needs a stable enough connection to fetch satellite images, so this aspect of the considerations is not entirely relevant.
 The main difference is that the cloud can handle larger models, which may lead to better performance, but at the cost of increased latency.
 The satellite imagery fetching itself introduces a latency of around 250 ms, which can be added to the times seen in @tab:inference_times.
 This table shows the inference times of the four models when run on the same hardware, where the U-Net model has the lowest inference time at 4.12 ms, followed by ViT at 9.48 ms, DeepLabV3+ at 11.01 ms, and Swin at 36.29 ms. These are all very low times, and are likely to be even lower on the inference-optimized hardware used in AVs.
 However, as shown in the table as well, the time from ignition to the first usable frame is significantly higher.
 This time is measured to simulate the time it takes for the system to initialize, when a vehicle is started, to when the first usable frame is produced.
 These values do not take into account the time it takes for the satellite image to be fetched, nor the time it takes for the on-board system to actually power up.
 These values make a case for the use of cloud computing, where the system can be running continuously, allowing for a much lower latency when the vehicle is started.
 Furthermore, cloud computing saves a lot of resources on the vehicle itself, in that it only needs the vehicle to make API requests to the cloud.
 In conclusion, the choice between cloud and onboard inference depends on the specific use case and the available infrastructure.
-If low latency is a priority, then onboard inference may be the better option, but if the models are too large or complex to run efficiently on the vehicle's hardware, then cloud inference may be necessary.
+If low latency is a priority, then on-board inference may be the better option, but if the models are too large or complex to run efficiently on the vehicle's hardware, then cloud inference may be necessary.

 #let tab = [